Tips For How To Improve Posture Sitting At A Computer & Reducing Pain Symptoms Using Ergonomics When Working With Computers

 Two, or perhaps three short breaks an hour can actually improve productivity as well as reduce risk of injury.
 So, don’t feel bad about getting up and away from the computer for brief periods throughout the day.
 When taking breaks, it is good to get up and move around.
 Walk a bit and perhaps do a little stretching.
 This movement prevents chronic shortening of muscles as well as helps to lubricate your joints and take pressure off the spine.

 While using these tips can help with both neck and back pain when sitting, taking breaks is a good idea.
 It may sound a little crazy; getting everything set up to sit properly, then saying, “take a break and get up”.
 But, it is important not to sit too long regardless of posture.
 A good idea is to get up and walk around a bit.
-In fact, a September, 2014 issue of the European Spine Journal did a study and found that those with jobs requiring staying still for extended periods could protect themselves from neck pain by increasing the number of walking steps per day.
+In fact, a 2014 study in the European Spine Journal found that those with jobs requiring staying still for extended periods could protect themselves from neck pain by increasing the number of walking steps per day.
 Using a pedometer, they were able to determine that increasing daily walking steps by 1,000 led to a 14% reduction for getting neck pain.

 When sitting, good posture is important, however, don’t get overly occupied with sitting straight up.
 It is good to recline for a while and shifting your posture often alleviate strain, fatigue of the muscles of the shoulders and help neck and back pain symptoms.
 Positioning the keyboard at elbow height, or somewhat below elbow height will allow the neck and shoulder muscles to relax when typing.

-Ergonomic Tips For How To Improve Posture Sitting At A Computer – Eye Strain & Computer Vision Syndrome
+Ergonomic Tips For Sitting Computer Work – Eye Strain & Computer Vision Syndrome

 A big problem working with computers is not just neck and back pain.
 In fact, a major complaint with sitting at a computer for hours is eye strain.
 Computer vision syndrome is a term often used to describe a condition resulting from extended periods of computer use involving eye strain, sensitivity to light, headaches, back and neck pain.